Visa/MC Interchange Fee Settlement

 The lawsuit claims that merchants paid excessive interchange fees for accepting Visa and MasterCard because of an alleged conspiracy among the Defendants, and that merchants had to follow unfair rules that limited their ability to steer customers to other payment methods.

-If your business accepted Visa or MasterCard payments between January 1, 2004 and November 28, 2012, you may be eligible to recover significant funds from this pending Settlement.
+If your business accepted Visa or MasterCard payments any time from January 1, 2004 to January 24, 2019, you may be eligible to recover significant funds from this pending Settlement.
 Although the claim forms are not yet available and the filing deadline for claim submission has not been announced, you can engage MCAG now to ensure that a proper and timely claim is filed on behalf of your business.

-This lawsuit is principally about the interchange fees attributable to merchants that accepted Visa or Mastercard credit or debit cards between January 1, 2004 and the yet to be determined Settlement Preliminary Approval Date, and Visa’s and Mastercard’s rules for merchants that have accepted those cards.
+This lawsuit is principally about the interchange fees attributable to merchants that accepted Visa or MasterCard credit or debit cards any time from January 1, 2004 to January 24, 2019, and Visa’s and MasterCard’s rules for merchants that have accepted those cards.

 When a cardholder makes a purchase with a credit or debit card, there is an interchange fee charged to the merchant.
 This fee is usually 1% to 2% of the purchase price.
 Interchange fees typically account for the greatest part of the fees paid by merchants for accepting Visa and MasterCard.